Comparison between Local and NYSE Corporate Governance Practices

 Argentine laws contain no rules regarding internal audit functions.
-However, in 2010 Pampa hired, as a new staff member, a professional to perform the duties of an internal auditor who is supervised by, and reports to, Pampa’s Audit Committee.
-Additionally, Pampa’s internal auditor relies on the aid of Abelovich, Polano y Asociados, the professional services firm that performs the field work in terms of internal controls.
-Pampa’s Audit Committee regularly reviews, during its meetings, the internal audit reports submitted to it.
+However, Pampa has an internal audit department that is supervised by, and reports to, Pampa’s Audit Committee.
+Additionally, Pampa’s audit committee regularly reviews, during its meetings, the internal audit reports submitted to it.

 |NYSE LCM: Section 303A.08|